Single-crystal growth, structural characterization, and physical properties of a decorated square-kagome antiferromagnet KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Methods

 {\it Polarization–electric field (P–E) loop measurements.} $P–E$ loops were measured using a TF Analyzer 2000E in the static hysteresis configuration.
 A triangular electric-field waveform at 10 Hz was applied, and the polarization $P$ was recorded as a function of the applied electric field $E$ to characterize the ferroelectric response.

 {\it Nuclear magnetic resonance.} NMR measurements were performed on $^{35}$Cl nuclei ($I=3/2$ and Zeeman factor $^{35}\gamma$~=~4.171~MHz/T).
 The NMR spectra were collected by the standard spin-echo technique.
-The spin-lattice relaxation rate $1/T_1$ was measured by the inversion-recovery method, with the spin recovery curve fitted to the exponential function for spin-3/2 nuclei, $I(t)=a-b[0.1e^{(-t/T_1)^\beta}+0.9e^{-(6t/T_1)^\beta}]$, where $\beta$ is the stretching factor. $\beta \approx 1$ in the paramagnetic phase, indicating high-quality of the sample.
+The spin-lattice relaxation rate $1/T_1$ was measured by the inversion-recovery method, with the spin recovery curve fit to the exponential function for spin-3/2 nuclei, $I(t)/I(\infty)=1-a[0.1e^{(-t/T_1)^\beta}+0.9e^{-(6t/T_1)^\beta}]$ ($1<a<2$), where $\beta$ is a stretching factor. $\beta \approx 1$ in the paramagnetic phase, indicating high-quality of the sample.